jimthomasedu/jimthomasedu.github.io/_pages/publications.md

 **[20] J. Thomas, A. Hasan, R. S. Rajpoot: Inertial oscillations disintegrating coherent vortices J. Phys.
 Oceanogr., 56, 1605–1626.** [PDF](https://github.com/jimthomasedu/jimthomasedu.github.io/raw/master/files/THR26.pdf)

 Summary: Geostrophically balanced eddies contain a dominant share of the oceans kinetic energy and mechanisms by which these eddies break and transfer energy to small dissipative scales are a prominent area of interest.
-This paper finds the unbalanced energy levels needed to disintegrate the eddies at Rossby numbers varying from asymptotically small to O(1) Rossby numbers.
+This paper finds the unbalanced energy levels needed to disintegrate the eddies at Rossby numbers varying from asymptotically small to O(1) values.

 **[21] D. R. Parida and J. Thomas 2026: New reduced mathematical models capture features of wave turbulence J. Fluid Mech.
 1036, A46.** [PDF](https://github.com/jimthomasedu/jimthomasedu.github.io/raw/master/files/PT26.pdf)

 Summary: This paper develops new mathematical models for wave turbulence.
-By using different dispersion relationships and varying levels of nonlinearity, detailed pathways for energy transfer from large to small scales is resolved.
-These transfers take place via intermittent bursts of turbulence that appears as energetic coherent structures in the physical flow fields.
+By using different dispersion relationships and varying levels of nonlinearity, detailed pathways for energy transfer from large to small scales are identified.
+These transfers take place via intermittent bursts of turbulence that appear as energetic coherent structures in the physical flow fields.

 <!-- Non-peer reviewed publication